sonnxnew0612/MeloNX-Custom-Build/README.md

 <p align="center">
        MeloNX is an iOS Nintendo Switch emulator based on Ryujinx, written primarily in C#.
 Designed to bring accurate performance and a user-friendly interface to iOS, MeloNX makes Switch games accessible on Apple devices.
-       Developed from the ground up, MeloNX is open-source and available on Github under the <a href="https://github.com/MeloNX-Emu/MeloNX/blob/master/LICENSE.txt" target="_blank">MeloNX license (Based on MIT)</a>. <br
+       Developed from the ground up, MeloNX is open-source and available on Github under the <a href="https://github.com/MeloNX-Emu/MeloNX/blob/master/LICENSE.txt" target="_blank">MeloNX license</a>. <br
 </p>

 # Compatibility

-MeloNX works on iPhone XS/XR and later and iPad 8th Gen and later.
+MeloNX works on iPhone 11 (XS/XR may work but can have issues) and later and iPad 8th Gen and later.
 Check out the Compatibility on the <a href="https://melonx.org/compatibility/" target="_blank">website</a>.

 # Usage

+## Paid Certificates are **NOT** supported and we will not give any help when using them.

 ## FAQ
-- MeloNX is made for iOS 17+, on iOS 15 - 16 MeloNX can be installed but may have issues or not work at all.
 - MeloNX cannot be Sideloaded normally and requires the use of the following Installation Guide(s).
+- [SideStore](https://sidestore.io/) is recommended for Sideloading MeloNX
+- Apple ID with free developer account
 - MeloNX requires JIT
 - Recommended Device: iPhone 15 Pro or newer.
 - Low-End Recommended Device: iPhone 13 Pro.

 ## Discord Server